From Fringe to Finance: Bitcoin's Transition into a Mainstream Investment Vehicle, Part II

 1. Declining Volatility Over Time

-the further vol drop after ETF available
+The further vol drop after ETF availability.

 2. Reduced Liquid Supply